Use OpenClaw in DSW

 | Experiment | Model | Learning Rate | Epochs | Final Loss | Accuracy | Status | Duration |

-Users can open the file in JupyterLab to view it.
-They can also ask OpenClaw to provide task comparisons and experiment data at any time.
+Users can open the file directly in JupyterLab to view it, or query OpenClaw at any time for task comparisons and details about experimental data.

 Appendix